JUBIL-REJI/Amazon-clone/README.md

-react - amazon  clone with add to cart functionalty with redux
+react  - simple  amazon  clone with add to cart functionalty with redux